f4exb/sdrangel/Readme.md

   - `plugin` contains the common blocks for managing plugins
   - `settings` contains components to manage presets and preferences
   - `util` contains common utilities such as the message queue

 The `plugins` subdirectory contains the associated plugins used to manage devices and channel components.
 Naming convention of various items depend on the usage and Rx (reception side) or Tx (transmission side) affinity.
 Transmission side is yet to be created.

-Present:

   - Receiver functions (Rx):
     - `samplesource`: Device managers:
       - `xxx` : Device manager (e.g. xxx = airspy)
         - `xxxinput.h/cpp` : Device interface
         - `xxxgui.h/cpp` : GUI
         - `xxxplugin.h/cpp` : Plugin interface
         - `xxxsettings.h/cpp` : Configuration manager